BluePinStudio/BluePinSite/collections/_posts/2025-02-14-Power-of-Loveball-Post-Mortem.md

 ## Introduction

 During the [Bigmode Game Jam 2025](https://itch.io/jam/bigmode-game-jam-2025) game jam, we created **Power of Loveball**.
-The theme was **Power**, and we had 9 days comsplete the game.
+The theme was **Power**, and we had 9 days complete the game.
 The team consisted of Myself (Viktor), Pijinguy, Fasla and Princess Sylvysprit.

 ## Timeline